 - All parents are encouraged to contribute to their child's education.
-We welcome parents into the school to support their children. - We have many events throughout the school year to welcome parents and encourage their participation in their children's learning, including new parent visits, Phonic and Maths meetings and coffee mornings. - Our open door policy means we are always ready to listen.
-This maybe through, discussions with the class teacher, attendance at parents evening or discussions with the SENDCO and other professionals. - We encourage all parents or carers to comment on their child's IEP.
+We welcome parents into the school to support their children. - We have many events throughout the school year to welcome parents and encourage their participation in their children's learning. - Our open door policy means we are always ready to listen.
+This maybe through, discussions with the class teacher, attendance at parents evening or discussions with the Inclusion Manager and other professionals. - We encourage all parents or carers to comment on their child's IEP.